ailyntang/hashnode-blog/ck7lek95g007q8ss11ooqszuz.md

 You need to tell the scrollview to offset its bottom edge inset by the height of that button background.
 Then the scrollview knows it's stopping before the button begins.

-To do that, use the following code, where `40` represents the height of the white background.
+To do that, use the following code, where `40` represents the height of the white background:

 `myScrollView.contentInset.bottom = 40`